MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_02b-Manage_Governance_via_Azure_Policy.md

    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 ### Review

-In this lab, you have:
+In this lab, you have completed:
 - Created and assigned tags via the Azure portal
 - Enforced tagging via an Azure policy
 - Applied tagging via an Azure policy